 11) “A Diagnosis” (3 x 06)

 Sage: It’s so satisfying when Crazy Ex-Girlfriend allows itself to get brazenly optimistic, and that’s what happens after Rebecca hits rock bottom and lands in the hospital.
-Of course, it doesn’t solve all of her existing problems and it also creates some new ones, but the thought of a new explanation for why she feels the way she does gives her and everyone watching.
+Of course, it doesn’t solve all of her existing problems and it also creates some new ones, but the thought of a new explanation for why she feels the way she does gives her and everyone watching some hope.
 I’m still bitter that this song wasn’t even nominated for the Emmy.

 Kim: This is the “I Want” song that ushers in the third act of Crazy Ex-Girlfriend.
 As Sage said, “A Diagnosis” is so fucking hopeful.
 And what’s brilliant about this song is that there are no frills.
 There’s no big dance number, nor are there the clever wink-wink, nudge-nudge kind of lyrics that have always been the show’s signature.
 They just let the song stand on its own and Rachel belts the shit out of it, in a simple pretty dress.
 It’s Rebecca Bunch, stripped down to her core, seeing some light after being in a very, very, very dark place.
 It’s not the end of her story, but it is a new beginning.
 And that’s beautiful.